someengineering/resoto.com/docs/getting-started/installing-with-docker.md

 docker-compose up -d
 ```

-The container will start up and after some initial configuration start the first collect run.
-Depending on the size of your AWS account this run will take around 5-10 minutes.
+Docker Compose will start the container, and a collect run will begin automatically.
+This first collect usually takes about 5 to 10 minutes, but the time is dependent on the size of your AWS account.

 ## Using the Resoto CLI